microsoft/portal-ux-agent/README.md

 - `portal-leftnav`: Enterprise portal with left navigation
 - `board-kanban`: Kanban board with drag-and-drop columns

+## Default UI Seed

+The development web server seeds a demo composition from files in src/data/default_ui.
+By default it uses components_01.json.
+Set the DEFAULT_UI_COMPONENTS_FILE environment variable (for example components_empty.json) to point at a different JSON file in that directory and seed either an empty or custom layout.
+If the specified file cannot be found the loader falls back to the legacy components.json.

 ## Testing Utilities

 Helper scripts now live in `tests/`: